polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-relay.md

 You will need a [chain specification](/main-docs/build/chain-spec/)) for your relay chain network.

-Whichever chain spec file you choose to use we will refer to the file simply as `chain-spec.json` in the instructions below.
-You will need to supply the proper path to the chain spec you are using.
+The instructions in this tutorial refer to the chain specification file as `chain-spec.json`.
+When following these instructions, replace  `chain-spec.json` with the path to the chain specification you are using.

 In defining these, keep in mind that a relay chain _must_ have one more validator nodes running than the total of connected parachain collators.
 For example, if you want to connect two parachains with a single collator, run three or more relay chain validator nodes.